seaCatKim/catherine-kim-website/content/authors/admin/_index.md

   url: https://www.qut.edu.au/about/our-people/academic-profiles/cat.kim

 # Short bio (displayed in user profile at end of posts)
-bio: Coral reef ecologists all about rubble and decisions in Australia's Reef Restoration and Adaptation Program.
+bio: Coral reef ecologist all about rubble and decisions in Australia's Reef Restoration and Adaptation Program.
 Also working in Timor-Leste and lover of R, baking, and knitting.

 # Interests to show in About widget
-# interests:
+interests:
-# - Coral Reef Ecology
+- Coral Reef Ecology
-# - Restoration
+- Restoration
-# - R!
+- R!

 # Education to show in About widget
 # education: